syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 This section provides a quick overview for working with SfPopupLayout in Xamarin.iOS.
 Walk through the entire process of creating a simple application with this control.

-## Assembly deployment
+## Assembly Deployment

-After installing Essential Studio for Xamarin, all the required assemblies can be found in the {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib installation folder.
-E.g. C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib
+After installing Essential Studio for Xamarin, all the required assemblies can be found in {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib this installation folder.

+e.g., C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib

-N> Assemblies can be found in an unzipped package location in Mac.
+N> Assemblies can be found in unzipped package location in Mac.

 ### SfPopupLayout for Xamarin.iOS

-The following assembly should be added as reference from the "lib" folder to use the SfPopupLayout in the application:
+The following assembly should be added as reference from the "lib" folder to use SfPopupLayout in the application:

 <table>
 <tr>
 <th> Project </th>
-<th> Required assembly </th>
+<th> Required assemblies </th>
 </tr>
 <tr>
 <td> Xamarin.iOS </td>